Cyt1xxx/Dev-journal-and-my-progress/README.md

 1. Was mastering mainly SOLID principles as LSP , ISP, DIP.
 Started making logic of scraper orchestrator.
 2. Too much theory , less practice, could spend more time on programming
 3. Understood pretty everything about mentioned solid principles.

+08.10.2025(3h)
+1. Made general url management module that captures it classes and orchestrator of url creation.
+2. As yesterday, a little anxious and uncomfortable because of the move.
+3. Investigated my weak skilss in OOP , working on it

+09.10.2025 Day off